aimclub/iOpt/docs/source/examples.rst

     :width: 500
     :align: center

-    Graph of the objective function obtained during optimization of hyperparameters using the Optuna framework during 500 iterations
+    Graph of the objective function obtained during optimization of hyperparameters using the Optuna framework with 500 iterations

-Tuning hyperparameters using the iOpt framework when working with continuous and discrete values
+Tuning mixed hyperparameters using the iOpt framework
 ______________________________________________________________________________________________________________________________________________________________________________________________________

-Let's consider the work of the iOpt framework when searching for the optimal combination of continuous and discrete parameters.
-Let us specify and consider the following parameters:
+Let's consider the work of the iOpt framework when searching for the optimal combination of continuous and discrete hyperparameters.
+Let us consider the following hyperparameters:

-* C (regularization parameter), continuous parameter, on the interval [:math:`10^5`, :math:`10^9`];
+* C (regularization parameter), continuous parameter in the interval [:math:`10^5`, :math:`10^9`];
-* gamma (kernel coefficient), continuous parameter, on the interval [:math:`10^{-3}`, :math:`10^1`];
+* gamma (kernel coefficient), continuous parameter in the interval [:math:`10^{-3}`, :math:`10^1`];
 * kernel (kernel type), a discrete parameter whose value takes one of three states: 'rbf', 'sigmoid', 'poly'.

 Let's prepare an auxiliary class with a description of the problem being solved.
-An example of such a class is presented in the listing below.
+The class example is presented in the listing below.

 .. code-block:: python
    :caption: Description of the task for finding the optimal combination of values of continuous and discrete parameters using the iOpt framework